rogerlorelli/CI_LISP/README.md

 	- added the support for the type casting to numbers directly looking for keyword "int" and "double".

 - **ciLisp.c**
+	- **MOD**
-	- MOD: createSymbolTableNode
+		- **createSymbolTableNode()**
 			- adds a parameter to the function for the number TYPE.
 			- since all numbers are saved as an double, if the number is a double but the cast type is INT the number will be floored before saving.
-	- MOD: evalSymbol
+		- **evalSymbol
 			- added type checking, if the val_type is cast as an INT but the stored value is evaluated as a DOUBLE a precision loss message will print and the value is floored.

 **Testing functionality code output**